wwalexander/wikipath/README.md

 wikipath
 ========

-A tool which finds the shortest path between two Wikipedia articles
+A tool which finds a shortest path between two Wikipedia articles

 Building
 --------